 Button had spay surgery on 11.16.2023.

-Button sustained an injury to her back right leg, likely H-MPC Grade 4, and while she can walk, the leg drags behind her.
+Button has congenital hip dysplasia and sustained an injury to her back leftright leg, likely H-MPC Grade 4, and while she can walk, the leg drags behind her.
 She must be carried up and down stairs and never jump off furniture.
 She may require further treatment or surgery in the future.
-She must remain on daily Vetri Disc and Gabapentin.
+She must remain on daily medication (Gabapentin, Methocarbamol, Carprofen, and Trazodone).

-Button is a resource guarder with a bite history and requires a firm pack leader and must never be around small children.
+Button is a resource guarder with a bite history and requires a firm pack leader and must never be around children.
 She must be monitored during feeding and when toys are present.
-A slow intro is required if there are other dogs in the home.

 Sponsors